-Amsterdam offers a lot: the unique inner city is basically an open air museum with lots to do that is both educational and fun.
-After a busy day you can have a bite at one of our numerous restaurants and at night visit a club or one of the many bars on Leidseplein or Rembrandtplein.
+Amsterdam offers a lot: the unique inner city is basically an open air museum with a lot of things to do that are both educational and fun.
+After a busy day, you can have a bite at one of our numerous restaurants.
+At night you can visit a club or one of the many bars on Leidseplein or Rembrandtplein.
 There are also many attractions in Amsterdam.
 Each attraction is easily reachable by bicycle or public transportation.
-Most attractions are located in the city center.
 Some of the top attractions in Amsterdam are:

 Grachten gordel (canals)

 The canals of Amsterdam are an attraction itself.
-These unique canals are best to be experienced on a boat, which is actually called one of the most visited attractions in the Netherlands.
+These unique canals are best to be experienced on a boat– you can book canal tours at the reception or directly from the tour guides at central station.
 You will pass the most beautiful, historic buildings from the ‘Golden Age’ with all their stories.
 The bridges must not be forgotten.
 The three main canals are Herengracht, Keizersgracht and Prinsengracht.